- Protective gloves and eyewear

 Connect Voltmeter to Battery Step 5 - Once connected, the voltmeter will read battery and electrical system standing voltage.

-Battery Voltage Step 6 - Start the engine and hold the idle to about 1200 PRM (just above idle), observe the meter, it should read between 13.6 and 15.8 volts depending on battery condition and state of charge.
+Battery Voltage Step 6 - Start the engine and hold the idle to about 1200 RPM (just above idle), observe the meter, it should read between 13.6 and 15.8 volts depending on battery condition and state of charge.

 Alternator Charging Voltage Step 7 - To load test the alternator, turn all interior, exterior lighting systems and air conditioner system "ON", while holding the idle up slightly, the voltage should stay about the same, if the alternator fails either of these tests replacement is needed.